 In order for glycolysis to begin, activation energy, from an ATP molecule, must be provided.

-The first reaction of glycolysis - substrate-level phosphorylation.
+The first reaction of 10 glycolysis steps - substrate-level phosphorylation is catalyzed by hexokinase.

 One ATP is used to phosphorylate glucose to form glucose-6-phosphate.

-Glucose-6-phosphate molecule is then rearranged to form fructose-6-phosphate.
+In the second step, glucose-6-phosphate molecule is then rearranged by an isomerase to form fructose-6-phosphate.

 At this point, another ATP molecule must phosphorylate the fructose-6-phosphate, producing fructose-1,6-diphosphate.